pete4abw/lrzip-next/README.md

 * Update autofoo to remove obsolete macros
 * REMOVE 32-BIT Architecture support
 * REMOVE support for `lrzip` versions < 0.6
+* All filenames and symlinks and manpages now distinct from `lrzip`

 (See original README for more historical info)